getethos/ethos-design-system/README.md

 A collection of reusable [React](https://reactjs.org/) components, patterns, and design guidelines we use at [Ethos](https://ethoslife.com) to build our digital products.

-## Installation
+## Installing fonts for local development

+1. Download `fonts.zip` (pinned to #dev-design-system) and unzip it.
+2. Copy the contents to `src/fonts`, e.g.:
 ```
-yarn add @ethos/ethos-design-system
+$ mkdir -p path/to/ethos-design-system/src/fonts/
+$ cp -a ~/Downloads/fonts/ path/to/ethos-design-system/src/fonts/
 ```

-Then, get fonts and add to /src/fonts.
-They are gitignored for copyright reasons.

 ## Committing